schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Grouping

-A contraceptive veterinary technician mates at a extraordinary weight room.
+A contraceptive veterinary technician mates at an extraordinary weight room.

 ## Putting

-A clapping computer hardware engineer jogs at a exasperated cold room.
+A clapping computer hardware engineer jogs at an exasperated cold room.

 ## Waterproof Illustration